thearn/webcam-pulse-detector/README.md

 Usage notes:
 ----------
 - When run, a window will open showing a stream from your computer's webcam
-- When a forehead location has been isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
+- When a forehead location has been correctly detected and isolated, the user should press "S" on their keyboard to lock this location, and remain as still as possible (the camera stream window must have focus for the click to register).
 This freezes the acquisition location in place.
 This lock can be released by pressing "S" again.
 - To view a stream of the measured data as it is gathered, press "D".
 To hide this display, press "D" again.
 - The data display shows three data traces, from top to bottom:
-   1. raw optical intensity
+   1. (top) raw optical intensity
-   2. extracted heartbeat signal
-   3. Power spectral density, with local maxima indicating the heartrate (in beats per minute).
+   2. (bottom) Power spectral density, with local maxima indicating the heartrate (in beats per minute).
-- With consistent lighting and minimal head motion, a stable heartbeat should be isolated in about 15 to 20 seconds.
+- With consistent lighting and minimal head motion, a stable heartbeat should be isolated in about 15 seconds.
 A count-down is shown in the image frame.
-- If a large spike in optical intensity is measured in the data (due to motion noise, sudden change in lighting, etc) the data collection process is reset and started over.
-The sensitivity of this feature can be tweaked by changing `data_spike_limit` on line 31 of [get_pulse.py](get_pulse.py).
-Other mutable parameters of the analysis can be changed here as well.

 TODO:
 ------